wo3kie/cxxDojo/README.md

 ### allocator.cpp
 Implement a simple allocator.
 Follow `std::allocator` as an example.

+### any_iterator.cpp
+A focused C++ dojo exploring zero‑overhead type erasure through a custom forward iterator implementation.
+The project demonstrates how to build a fully type‑erased iterator without virtual functions, dynamic allocation, std::function, or std::any — relying instead on a compact, statically generated erase‑vtable and inline storage.
+The goal is to provide a clear, minimalist reference for understanding how high‑performance type erasure works under the hood.

 ### apply.cpp
 Demonstrates usage of a custom `apply` function.
 From [cppreference](https://en.cppreference.com/w/cpp/utility/apply.html) `std::apply` function invokes a callable object `f` with the elements of the tuple `t` expanded to it as parameters.